fortrabbit/help/docs/sftp-uni.md

 ### Using sftp without a password (ssh-key access mode)

-First create a key as described in our [ssh key setup guide](ssh-keys), you need to use an RSA key.
+First create a key as described in our [ssh key setup guide](ssh-keys).
-Then, import the key into your fortrabbit account.
-Finally, test the connection.

-To import the key, log in to your account and find the add-ssh-key-button.

-- dasboard.fortrabbit.com -&gt; Your Account -&gt; [Add a new SSH key]
-  - do not import the _private key_
-  - copy-paste the contents of `id_rsa(_fortrabbit).pub` into the text field
-  - do not paste any newline characters

 The value to paste into the textfield can be read into the clipboard from a terminal.
 On windows, just use notepad to open the `id_rsa.pub` file and select all, then use control+c.